Owlpen and the Cotswold Arts & Crafts movement

 Norman Jewson, who worked at Owlpen, was in turn Gimson’s outstanding pupil.
 Gimson was Jewson’s miglior fabbro, his mentor and “better craftsman”.
 And Jewson was “in many ways the greatest of all Gimson’s followers” (Leicester Museums Catalogue, 1969), of a generation of architects who combined sound knowledge and sureness of touch with intense poetic feeling.

 John Cornforth wrote that Owlpen was one of a distinct group of early houses restored in the ‘twenties.
 A dreamy feeling of escapism is evident, where Jewson was alive to the sense of enchantment, catching the spirit of place, as well as texture and period.
-For aftercomers like Christopher Hussey, Owlpen was a dream made real, crystallizing the spirit of the secret valleys of the Cotswolds, and preserving something of a dream’s lovely unreality. plaster trail.
+For aftercomers like Christopher Hussey, Owlpen was a dream made real, crystallizing the spirit of the secret valleys of the Cotswolds, and preserving something of a dream’s lovely unreality.

 Many commentators find that today “Owlpen is the quintessence of the ‘old English’ style” (John Sales, Shell Guide, 1990), where “workmanship of different dates co-exists harmoniously, and seventeenth- and eighteenth-century furnishings blend easily with later things in the manner prized by the Arts and Crafts movement” (Geoffrey Tyack, 1994).
 Most of the family things at Owlpen were made long before the Arts and Crafts movement, but the house contains representative and developing collections of some less familiar ‘Cotswold Group’ items.
 For Owlpen is one of few Cotswold houses where the spirit of this movement may be seen — and experienced — by the public outside a museum, and in something approaching an original context.